Growth Pregnancy Scan

 • Glossy picture print

-Why Would I Need a Wellbeing Baby Scan?
+Why Would I Need a Growth Baby Scan?

-• Assessment of the baby’s size and (wellbeing): You may be concerned that your baby is too small, not growing well, or too large.
+• Assessment of the baby’s size and growth: You may be concerned that your baby is too small, not growing, or too large.
 Perhaps you have a condition that may affect the growth of the baby, such as high blood pressure or diabetes.

 • Review of the placenta: You may wish to review the position of the placenta if there were concerns of a low-lying placenta on an earlier scan or if you have unexplained vaginal bleeding.
 Most women with a low-lying placenta seen at 18-20 weeks will not have a problem by the time they reach their third trimester.
 As the uterus expands, it tends to pull the placenta up and away from the cervix.

 • You may have symptoms such as pain, contractions, vaginal bleeding or reduced fetal movements.
-A wellbeing ultrasound can help provide reassurance that your baby is okay.
+A growth ultrasound can help provide reassurance that your baby is okay.

 • Review of the baby’s anatomy: You may wish to review a change in regards to a concern or which was noted on an earlier ultrasound examination.